yoav8000/IPQueryProject/ReadMe.txt

 Assumptions:
-â€¢	If partial information returns from the server, we will not throw an exception but rather present the information that was given and set in missing information cells the value â€œNo information was givenâ€ (can happen due to IPV6). â€¢	By â€œreturns the above table in markdownâ€ instruction on the exercise I assumed we should write it into a file with a â€œ.mdâ€ suffix so I did that with a file called â€œIP Information.mdâ€.
+•	If partial information returns from the server, we will not throw an exception but rather present the information that was given and set in missing information cells  the value “No information was given” (can happen due to IPV6).

+•	By “returns the above table in markdown” instruction on the exercise I assumed we should write it into a file with a “.md” suffix so I did that with a file called “IP Information.md”.

 Design choices:
-â€¢	I decided to create a few abstract classes such as â€œParserâ€ and â€œFormatterâ€ to keep the code as generic as possible, the reason for that is to keep the code flexible.
-If in the near future, we will want to parse a response from the server that is in XML format all weâ€™ll have to do is create a class called â€œXMLParserâ€ and inherit the Parser class and implement the â€œparseâ€ method and inject it to the â€œIPInfoâ€ class  and other than that not to touch the other class.
-Same for the â€œFormatterâ€ abstract class and the â€œMarkdownFormatterâ€ that implements it.
+•	I decided to create a few abstract classes such as “Parser” and “Formatter” to keep the code as generic as possible, the reason for that is to keep the code flexible.
+If in the future, we will want to parse a response from the server that is in XML format all we’ll have to do is create a class called “XMLParser” and inherit the Parser class and implement the “parse” method and inject it to the “IPInfo” class and other than that not to touch the other class.
+Same for the “Formatter” abstract class and the “MarkdownFormatter” that implements it.

+•	I decided to decouple the object that holds the information from the object that formats the information and that is the reason that the “Formatter” and the ‘MarkdownFormatter” class exists.